yegor256/blog/_drafts/cohesion.md

 but this is how empirical science works: we can't prove the theorem other than by some experiments.

-I created an open source software to help me do these experiments and called it [jPeek.org](https://www.jpeek.org).
+I created an open source software library to help me do these experiments and called it [jPeek.org](https://www.jpeek.org).
 It is a calculator of cohesion metrics for Java code.
-No surprise, there are many metrics to calculate it.
-At least thirty of them are published, while only few of them were properly implemented.
+No surprise, there are many metrics we can use to calculate it.
+At least thirty of them are published, while only a few of them were properly implemented.
 In jPeek, thanks to its contributors, we managed to implement over a dozen of them.